-52. Our results on U.S. external wealth capital gains are consistent with the findings of Gourinchas and Rey (2007).
+$^{^{52}}$ Our results on U.S. external wealth capital gains are consistent with the findings of Gourinchas and Rey (2007).
 What we add to this line of work is a global macro perspective that includes the accumulation of both domestic and foreign capital.
 Note that we include all "other volume changes" in saving flows but exclude R&D from saving.
-We provide detailed accumulation results isolating saving, "other volume changes." and capital gains in the country-specific tables of the Online Appendix.
+We provide detailed accumulation results isolating saving, "other volume changes", and capital gains in the country-specific tables of the Appendix.

-53. In 2010, gross assets held in France by the rest of the world amount to about 310% of national income, whereas gross assets held by French residents in the rest of the world amount to about 300% of national (hence a negative position of domestic capital is now owned by other countries.
-With huge gross positions, even moderate returns differentials on crossborder assets and liabilities are enough to generate large and volatile gains and losses on net foreign wealth over time and across countries.
+$^{^{53}}$ In 2010, gross assets held in France by the rest of the world amount to about 310% of national income, while gross assets held by French residents in the rest of the world amount to about 300% of national (hence a negative position of about -10%, in the official data).
+For the U.S., recorded gross foreign assets amount to about 120% of national income, and gross liabilities to about 100% of national.
+See Appendix figures A39-A42.